March 19, 2022

 - Distance: 20.2 miles

-I crashed immediately after eating my later dinner last night, and was sleeping solidly until the voices of several men woke me around 11 pm.
+I crashed immediately after eating my late dinner last night, and slept solidly until the voices of several men woke me around 11 pm.
 They were night hiking down the trail from Reavis Ridge, and I could hear their loud, animated voices coming toward me.

 As they got closer, one of the hikers shone his headlamp directly onto my tent and said to the others, “Is that a tent over there?”
 I froze, holding my breath until they passed, and feeling grateful I’d set up rainfly last night so they couldn’t see in.

-This situation was one reason I always backpack with pepper spray.
-I may never actually need to use it, but it might help me escape an unexpected attacker – whether it’s a wild animal, dog, or another human being.
+This situation is one reason I always carry pepper spray on my backpacking trips.
+I may never need to use it, but it might help me escape an unexpected attacker—whether it’s a wild animal, dog, or human being.

 I gradually released my grip on the pepper spray bottle as the hikers continued down the trail, talking loud enough that I could still hear their voices (if not their exact words) five minutes after they passed my position.
 And now that I was awake, my bladder was calling and I had to scramble outside to relieve myself beside my tent.

-Sometime during the past two hours since I’d first fallen asleep, the low clouds parted, and now a nearly full moon shone down brightly on my surroundings.
+Sometime during the past two hours since I first fell asleep, the low clouds parted, and a nearly full moon shone down brightly on my surroundings.
 It was like a lightbulb in the desert sky.
 No wonder the night hikers saw my tent and the small reflective tabs on the outside of the rainfly.

 Even though my heart was no longer racing from the unexpected presence of the strangers, I struggled to fall back asleep for more than an hour.
-Finally, I relented and pull out my AirPods and phone.
-I turned on my most recent audiobook (The One Hundred Years of Lenni & Margot) and set a sleep timer, and soon I was right back to sleep.
+Finally, I relented and pulled out my AirPods and phone.
+I turned on my most recent audiobook (The One Hundred Years of Lenni & Margot) and set a sleep timer, and before longs, I was right back to sleep.
 It’s amazing how just five or ten minutes of someone else reading can soothe and quiet my mind.

 WE AIN’T DEAD YET

-I hiked the remaining distance up to Reavis Ridge thanking my lucky stars that I found that small stealth site last night in the near dark.
-There was nothing even remotely close to being big enough set my tent up anywhere else.
+I hiked the remaining distance up to Reavis Ridge, thanking my lucky stars that I’d found that small stealth site last night in the near dark.
+There was nothing even remotely close to being big enough to set my tent up anywhere else.
 It was just a narrow strip of trail against the mountains.

 After cresting the ridge, I ran into a pair of hikers named She-ra & Sky who were heading southbound.
 These two were a complete hoot and I learned they had a YouTube channel called “We ain’t dead yet.”

-She-ra had her hair plaited in two long braids like Pippi Longstocking.
-But even more interesting was how she her water bottles tucked inside an extra pair striped socks up on her shoulder straps.
-I guess that was one way to keep your water from freezing!
+She-Ra had her hair plaited in two long braids like Pippi Longstocking.
+But even more interesting was how she tucked her water bottles inside an extra pair of striped socks on her shoulder straps.
+That was one way to keep your water from freezing!

-Sky, meanwhile, had a long gray dreadlocked beard.
-He wore a boonie cap with an AZT patch on it and shared that he’d thru-hiked the AZT the year in 2021 while recovering from cancer.
-She-ra helped support his hike by meeting him at trailheads, and she soon fell in love with the trail too.
+Sky, meanwhile, had a long gray, dreadlocked beard.
+He wore a boonie cap with an AZT patch and shared that he’d thru-hiked the AZT in 2021 while recovering from cancer.
+She-Ra helped support his hike by meeting him at trailheads that year, and she soon fell in love with the trail, too.
 So now it was her turn to hike the AZT with Sky in tow.

 She-ra explained how they were doing a “flip-flop car hop.”
 Or at least that’s what she called it.
-They were using two vehicles to essentially shuttle themselves between trailheads every few days.
+They used two vehicles to shuttle themselves between trailheads every few days.
 They’d park their camper at one trailhead, then drive a car to another trailhead before walking 40-60 miles back to their camper.

-Sometimes there would head northbound like the rest of the spring AZT hikers.
-And other times they’d choose to hike southbound (like they were now).
+Sometimes they would head northbound like the rest of the spring AZT hikers.
+And other times they’d hike southbound (like they were now).
 It just depended which way they wanted to go through each passage.

 SUPERSTITIONS